“She was always so positive,” Friends remember metro mother killed in wrong-way crash

 “Anybody who came within three feet from Annie could feel her amazing energy.
 She was always so positive,” said Rhonda Boyle.

-Lillard, 36, was a leadership coach, helping businesses thrive through her work and passion.
+Lillard was a leadership coach, helping businesses thrive through her work and passion.

 Toney Andros said he met Lillard when he moved to Oklahoma City from New York.
 He said she was the first friend he met in Oklahoma.